IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ./commands/remove_schedule.sh
 ```

-In the 'delete schedule' request, you can see that we include the name of the schedule that we are wanting to remove.
+In the request message you should see that we include the name of the schedule that we are wanting to remove.

 The response to this message should indicate that the deletion of the schedule was successful.
 The readings that were previously being published should now have stopped.